9 Best Day Trips from Disney World

 New Smyrna Beach

-The city of New Smyrna Beach is south of Daytona Beach, about a 1.5 hr drive from Walt Disney World Resort.
-The area is known for its beaches, including Canaveral National Seashore.
-Smyrna Dunes Park has beautiful views of Ponce Inlet and the lighthouse.
+New Smyrna Beach is located south of Daytona Beach, approximately a 1.5-hour drive from Walt Disney World Resort.
+The area is renowned for its beautiful beaches, including Canaveral National Seashore.
+At Smyrna Dunes Park, visitors can enjoy stunning views of Ponce Inlet and the lighthouse.

-The downtown Canal Street Historic District is lined with palm trees, shops, art galleries, and the New Smyrna Museum of History.
+The downtown Canal Street Historic District is lined with palm trees, featuring an array of shops, art galleries, and the New Smyrna Museum of History.

-Guests can come here to surf, swim, fish, rent a bike, explore the city, or just relax along the shoreline.
+Guests can surf, swim, fish, rent bikes, explore the city, or simply relax along the shoreline.

 Address: New Smyrna Beach, FL 32169